Conio/conio.github.io/docs/Features/TradingPriceService.md

 # Trading Price Service

 The `TradingPriceService` contains all the APIs that provides cryptocurrencies trading price information.
+It provides methods for fetching current or historical crypto prices and tradable metadata, including cryptocurrency ids.

 ## APIs